-A student matriculating in the Division who, at the time of application, has completed at least three semesters of full-time study with a cumulative grade-point average of 3.0 or above may propose an individually designed major which builds on an appropriate core program of the Division.
+A student matriculating in the Division who, at the time of application, has completed at least three semesters of fulltime study with a cumulative grade-point average of 3.0 or above may propose an individually designed major which builds on an appropriate core program of the Division.
 The program is designed for the superior student with exceptional initiative and must contain a breadth and depth of courses consistent with regular professional programs or options.
-The program must be sponsored by a faculty member who will serve as the student's advisor and requires approval by the appropriate Studies Committee prior to admission to the upper level of the Division.
+The program must be sponsored by a faculty member who will serve as the student's advisor.
+The program requires prior approval by the appropriate Studies Committee.